Discover Norfolk Steam Railways

 Barton Miniature Railway

-Barton House Railway is a miniature ride-on railway located in Wroxham, that offers visitors a traditional railway atmosphere and allows the whole family to enjoy the nostalgia of the golden age of steam.
-There are two separate lines, The Midland Railway (3.5″) and The Riverside Railway (7.25″), and a third, The Museum Line, is currently under construction.
+Barton House Railway in Wroxham is a miniature ride-on railway that brings the golden age of steam to life.
+With two operating lines, the Midland Railway (3.5″) and the Riverside Railway (7.25″), plus a third, the Museum Line, under construction, it’s a great spot for railway enthusiasts and families alike.

 Eaton Park Miniature Railway

-If you want to ride a miniature train in Norwich, you can do it at Eaton Park.
-The railway consists of two tracks; the original elevated 5″ gauge Heritage Track and the Mainline, a longer ground-level dual gauge track that was opened in 2006.
+If you’re looking to ride a miniature train in Norwich, head to Eaton Park.
+The railway has two tracks: the original elevated 5″ gauge Heritage Track and the Mainline, a longer ground-level dual gauge track added in 2006.

 What is the Best Steam Railway in Norfolk?